mrc0der/cloud-engineering-guides/docs/containers/docker-100.md

 ## Prerequisites

-Before you begin this lab you should have some basic understanding of Linux command line tools such as `docker`, `docker-compose` and `docker-machine`.
-Additionally, you should have access to a Linux machine with the latest version of Docker installed on it.
+Before you begin this lab you should have some basic understanding of command line tools such as `docker`, `docker-compose` and `docker-machine`.
+Additionally, you **should** have access to a machine with the latest version of Docker installed on it.

-## Exercise 1 - Building Your First Image
+## Exercise

-In this exercise we will build our first docker image using the `docker build` command.
+In this exercise, we will build our first docker image using the `docker build` command.
 We will use a simple NodeJS web server as our example application for this exercise:

 ```javascript
 const http = require("http");